RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Today_Reddit_Comment.md

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf29cch/

 One-word answers, so trivial.
 "Cults".
-Yes, plura media cults: the media addicts who love Reality TV "The Apprentice" and the media addicts who hate Reality TV "The Apprentice", and 5,000 variations of meme cults deployed by the Russian Internet Research Agency since March 2013.
-One-word no-thinking reaction commment cults.
-People who spend all their free time and spare time on social machines declaring it is a cult without any engagement of nonfiction from the pullic library to teach cult deprogramming.
+Yes, plural media cults: the media addicts who love Reality TV "The Apprentice" and the media addicts who hate Reality TV "The Apprentice", and 5,000 variations of meme cults deployed by the Russian Internet Research Agency since March 2013.
+One-word no-thinking reaction commenting cults.
+People who spend all their free time and spare time on social machines declaring it is a cult without any engagement of nonfiction from the public library to teach cult deprogramming.
 Because the cults of cults, people in cults of mocking and insulting other cults, is the same media addiction problems centered around entertainer Reality TV superstar Donald Trump.

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf2d591/

 No authors named dropped, no book titles, no URL to more information.
-Just millions of comments day after day for over 10 years while not lifting a finger to get on the same page or rally around nonfiction education on the suject.
-Cults of commenting about the situation, entirely lacking in self-wareness of how Surkovian governing works on Reddit comment creators.
+Just millions of comments day after day for over 10 years while not lifting a finger to get on the same page or rally around nonfiction education on the subject.
+Cults of commenting about the situation, entirely lacking in self-awareness of how Surkovian governing works on Reddit comment creators.

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf2cvk2/

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf2bnt4/

-It's possible for Rupert Murdoch media network to compltely brainwash the out-group, but no self awareness of the Internet Resarch Agency workign for Putin to brainwash Reddit /r/All consumers.
-To seek out no-citation low-effort short comments that provide no author names, book names, by people who can create as many accounts as they want wth no identity or location information.
+It's possible for Rupert Murdoch media network to completely brainwash the out-group, but no self awareness of the Internet Research Agency working for Putin to brainwash Reddit /r/All consumers.
+To seek out no-citation low-effort short comments that provide no author names, book names, by people who can create as many accounts as they want with no identity or location information.
 With Fox News, you have real faces of real people creating messages, not afraid to death of being human when commenting on Reddit dehumanizing machines.
 Self-dehumanization platform of hide real life.
 Calls out the trees of the Fox News audience as brainwashed - but does not name-drop Jen Senko year 2015 film (before Trump win of election in November 2016).
-Jen Senko should be a household name as the "the little guy" Baby Boobmer who stood up to Fox News, but instead, you get people using spare time / free time on Reddit to say *only HDTV audiences are brainwashed*, not Internet meme addicts on Facebook / Bluesky / Reddit.
+Jen Senko should be a household name as the "the little guy" Baby Boomer who stood up to Fox News, but instead, you get people using spare time / free time on Reddit to say *only HDTV audiences are brainwashed*, not Internet meme addicts on Facebook / Bluesky / Reddit.
 Surkov Won, Russia won, since March 2013.

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf2akn3/

-No author name drop, no book name drop, just describing that people are thrilled to watch Ameicans suffer.
+No author name drop, no book name drop, just describing that people are thrilled to watch Americans suffer.
 Just like Reddit content sells of watching Americans suffer day after day to Russian Internet Research Agency and Cambridge Analytica pairing.

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf29lnc/

 Twitter-length message, Tweet-think "It is that simple!" - Rick Roderick in 1993 describes this behavior.
-The Russian Internet Research Agency is waging the most sophisticated information war ever seen in the history of information war (NATO Breedlove declared in September 2014) and social media addicts swining in a mindfucked toxic nation can't muster any kind of defense or education on mind exploits of patterns of out-group hate.
+The Russian Internet Research Agency is waging the most sophisticated information war ever seen in the history of information war (NATO Breedlove declared in September 2014) and social media addicts swimming in a mindfucked toxic nation can't muster any kind of defense or education on mind exploits of patterns of out-group hate.

 https://old.reddit.com/r/CringeTikToks/comments/1nl2laj/trump_calls_for_rep_ilhan_omar_to_be_impeached/nf2ck1t/